 Notes: This table provides summary statistics on the in-sample performance of the matching algorithm when applied to the six states that provided EINs.
 For these six states, we observe the true match between auction and tax records.
 Since some contractors are individuals rather than firms or are otherwise not required to file one of the three firm tax forms, not all contractors in auction data have a true match in firm tax records.
 First row provides share of contractors in the auction data that the algorithm matches to a firm tax record.
 Second row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
-Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
-Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
-Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
-Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
-Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true.
+Third row provides share of contractors in the auction data that the algorithm matches to a firm tax record and the match is true, among contractors in the auction data for which the true match exists in the firm tax data.